Kernel-Based Testing for Single-Cell Differential Analysis: Results

-Our kernel-based test confirmed this heterogeneity by detecting a significant difference between undifferentiated cells (0H) and reverted cells (48HREV), both in scRT-qPCR and scRNA-Seq data ($p$-values $6.15$ $10^{-24}$ and $5.05$ $10^{-05}$ respectively), however considering the test statistic as a distance also confirmed the close proximity between these two conditions (Fig. \ref{fig:reversion RTqPCR}.b and \ref{fig:reversion scRNAseq}.a).
 We assumed that population 48HREV was heterogeneous and contained reverted cells and non-reverted cells.
-A k-means clustering was unable to detect any particular cell cluster (Fig. \ref{fig:reversion justification}, middle).
+A $k$-means clustering was unable to detect any particular cell cluster (Fig. \ref{fig:reversion justification}, middle).
 As the discriminant axis provided by our framework represents a synthetic summary of the global transcriptomic differences between two cell populations, it allowed to highlight the existence of a sub-population of 48HREV cells (denoted 48HREV-1) that overlaps the distribution summary of 48HDIFF-cells (48HREV vs. 48HDIFF, Fig. \ref{fig:reversion RTqPCR}.c).
 Interestingly, these cells also matched the distribution summary of 24H-cells (48HREV vs. 24H, Fig. \ref{fig:reversion RTqPCR}.c), and were separated from the undifferentiated cells (48HREV vs 0H, Fig. \ref{fig:reversion RTqPCR}.c).
 A similar sub-population was detected using scRNA-Seq data (48HREV vs. 48HDIFF Fig. \ref{fig:reversion scRNAseq}.b).
-According to our test, populations 48HDIFF and 48HREV-1 were very slightly different on scRT-qPCR data and similar on scRNA-Seq data ($p$-values $2.51$ $10^{-3}$ and $0.88$ respectively).
+According to our test, populations 48HDIFF and 48HREV-1 were very slightly different on scRT-qPCR data and similar on scRNA-Seq data ($p$-values $4.73$ $10^{-5}$ and $0.80$ respectively).
 This slight difference may be explained by the targeted approach of scRT-qPCR that was based on a selection of 83 genes involved in differentiation and on the higher precision of the scRT-qPCR technology \cite{zreika_evidence_2022}.
-48HREV-2 cells (48HREV cells after removing 48HREV-1 cells) were closer but still significantly different from 0H cells in both technologies ($p$-values $4.36$ $10^{-16}$ and $3.8$ $10^{-05}$ respectively).
-To describe these two sub-populations in terms of genes, we performed a $k$-means clustering on the averaged expression of genes over cells in populations 0H, 24H, 48HDIFF, 48HREV-1, 48HREV-2.
+48HREV-2 cells (48HREV cells after removing 48HREV-1 cells) were closer but still significantly different from 0H cells in both technologies ($p$-values $4.48$ $10^{-17}$ and $3.98$ $10^{-05}$ respectively).
+To describe these two sub-populations in terms of genes, we performed a $k$-means clustering on the averaged centered expressions of genes over cells in populations 0H, 24H, 48HDIFF, 48HREV-1, 48HREV-2.
 We identified three and five gene clusters on the scRT-qPCR and the scRNA-Seq data respectively.
-These clusters can be separated in three groups (Fig \ref{fig:reversion RTqPCR}.d and \ref{fig:reversion scRNAseq}.c): (\textit{i}) genes activated during differentiation (scRT-qPCR cluster 2, scRNA-Seq clusters 0 and 2), e.g. hemoglobin related genes such as \textit{HBA1} and \textit{HBAD} (shown in Fig. \ref{fig:reversion scRNAseq}.d), (\textit{ii}) genes deactivated during differentiation (scRT-qPCR cluster 1, scRNA-Seq cluster 3) e.g. genes involved in metabolism of self-renewing cells such as \textit{LDHA} and \textit{LY6E} (shown in Fig. \ref{fig:reversion scRNAseq}.d), and (\textit{iii}) genes with no clear function pattern for which the expression levels did not change much during differentiation and reversion (scRT-qPCR cluster 0 and scRNA-Seq clusters 1 and 4).
-The $p$-value tables associated to each pair-wise univariate DE analysis with respect to each gene cluster are available online \footnote{\url{https://github.com/AnthoOzier/kernel_testsDA.git}}.
+These clusters can be separated in three groups (Fig \ref{fig:reversion RTqPCR}.d and \ref{fig:reversion scRNAseq}.c):